AlynMing/Flixster-2/README.md

 ### Notes
 It took me awhile to figure out some issues with the rounded corners.
 It was throwing off the alignment for the item view.
 Once I noticed that the output was giving me a notification about Glide, I was able to work out that I needed to manually set the height vs. wrapping the content in order for the item view to display the way I wanted.

+I also changed the rating for movies to autoplay the trailer to more than 7 stars.
+At 5 stars, all currently playing films were rated high enough to autoplay, so I could not show the difference in my gif.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing